RyanNgCT/wonderland-ctf/README.md

 Writing microsip.exe [  4284] to 4284.dmp
 ```

 This allows us to use the `strings` command to analyse the dump file for leads.
-Unfortunately, it is too big when passed without arguments and we need to filter the output using `grep`.
+Unfortunately, it is too big when passed without arguments and we need to filter the output using the `grep` command.

-My initial thought process was to use regex to filter out the target IP address since it was most likely in the dump.
+My initial thought process was to use regex to filter out the target IP address since it was most likely in the dump with the following syntax:

 `root@attackdefense:~#strings 4284.dmp | grep -Fi "^(?:[0-9]{1,3}\.){3}[0-9]{1,3}$"`

 Unfortunately, this did not give any output.
 Thereafter I searched for details on the SIP protocol and found that the port was [commonly specified after the SIP proxy](https://www.microsip.org/help).

 > Mainly used for dialing or sending dual tones (DTMF).
 Various input formats are supported.
 Example: 1-800-567-46-57, 1234, 1234@sip.server.com, 1234@sip.server.com:5043, 192.168.0.55.

+Based on this the substring `:port` seemed like a viable filter.

 ```
 root@attackdefense:~# strings 4284.dmp | grep -Fi ":port"